-The Adoption of SBIRT in Psychiatric-Mental Health Nursing Practice
+Position Statement: SBIRT in Psychiatric-Mental Health Nursing Practice

 The Future of Nursing Consensus Report (Institute of Medicine, 2010) advocates that nurses practice within a scope reflective of their educational preparation.
-The use of SBIRT will expand nurses’ current contributions to risk reduction for the public’s health.
+The use of SBIRT will expands nurses’ current contributions to risk reduction for the public’s health.
 In addition, implementation of SBIRT is an opportunity for psychiatric-mental health nurses at generalist and advanced practice levels to strengthen a prevention agenda through direct practice, role modeling, and the education of non-psychiatric-mental health nursing colleagues in the techniques and effectiveness of SBIRT.
-The Centers for Medicare and Medicaid (CMMS) have already identified reimbursement codes for use by advanced practice nurses in cooperating states, and the Joint Commission of Hospitals has delineated metrics for prospective payment for SBIRT provision in their member institutions.
+The Centers for Medicare and Medicaid (CMS) have already identified reimbursement codes for use by advanced practice nurses in cooperating states, and the Joint Commission of Hospitals has delineated metrics for prospective payment for SBIRT provision in their member institutions.

 Approved by the APNA Board of Directors September 11, 2012.

 American Psychiatric Nurses Association (APNA), International Society of Psychiatric Nurses (ISPN), American Nurses Association (ANA).
-(2007).
+(2014).
 Psychiatric-mental health nursing: Scope and standards of practice.
-Silver Springs, Maryland: American Nurses Association.
+3rd edition.
+Silver Spring, Maryland: American Nurses Association.

 Institute of Medicine (2010).
 The future of nursing: Leadership, change and advancing health: A consensus report.
 Washington, D.C.: National Academy of Sciences.

 Joint Commission of Hospitals. (n.d).
 Specifications manual for national hospital inpatient quality measures.

 National Institute on Drug Abuse.
 (2017).
 Trends & Statistics.